-There was a higher proportion of patients in the infliximab SC group (74.2%) of Study 1.6 reporting TEAEs during the maintenance phase compared to the infliximab IV group (58.5%).
-The most common AEs in Study 1.6 reported during the maintenance phase (infliximab SC versus infliximab IV) included localized injection site reactions (22.7% vs 4.6%), colitis ulcerative (4.5% vs 12.3%), and neutropenia (7.6% vs 4.6%).
+There was a higher proportion of patients in the infliximab SC group (74.2%) of Study 1.6 reporting TEAEs during the maintenance phase than in the infliximab IV group (58.5%).
+The most commonly reported AEs in Study 1.6 during the maintenance phase (infliximab SC versus infliximab IV) included localized injection-site reactions (22.7% versus 4.6%), colitis ulcerative (4.5% versus 12.3%), and neutropenia (7.6% versus 4.6%).

-The proportion of patients who experienced at least 1 TEAE on or after Week 30 (i.e., post Week 30 includes pooled safety results of the two treatment groups after switching to or continue with infliximab SC at Week 30) was slightly higher in the infliximab SC treatment group (31 [47.0%] and 21 [32.3%] patients for the infliximab SC and infliximab IV treatment groups, respectively)
+The proportion of patients who experienced at least 1 TEAE on or after week 30 (i.e., after week 30 includes the pooled safety results of the 2 treatment groups after switching to or continuing with infliximab SC at week 30) was slightly higher in the infliximab SC treatment group (31 [47.0%] and 21 [32.3%] patients for the infliximab SC and infliximab IV treatment groups, respectively).

-The most common AEs of special interests reported during the maintenance phase (infliximab SC versus infliximab IV) included infections (31.8% versus 29.2%), localized injection site reaction (22.7% versus 4.6%), systemic injection reaction (3.0% versus 0%), and malignancy (1.5% versus 0%).
-Adverse events of special interests classified as systemic injection reaction on or after Week 30 was reported for 1 (1.5%) patient in the infliximab SC group only.
+The most common AEs of special interest reported during the maintenance phase (infliximab SC versus infliximab IV) included infections (31.8% versus 29.2%), localized injection-site reaction (22.7% versus 4.6%), systemic injection reaction (3.0% versus 0%), and malignancy (1.5% versus 0%).
+An AE of special interest classified as systemic injection reaction on or after week 30 was reported for 1 patient (1.5%) in the infliximab SC group only.